 The small town of Grundarfjörður in Iceland has one of the most famous mountains.
 This unique landmark, – Kirkjufell, is widely photographed.
 One can find a variety of animals and birds amidst spectacular waterfalls and trails for hiking.

-Ireland has always been one of the unusually beautiful, untouched lands that have remained uncharted to date.
+Iceland has always been one of the unusually beautiful, untouched lands that have remained uncharted to date.
 There are many destinations in Ireland that are exclusively unique places to travel in Europe.

 Take a boat trip to see puffins or go deep-sea fishing.
 This place provides access to other places such as Snæfellsbær, Stykkishólmur, and Snæfellsnes National Park.
 The campsite by the swimming pool has hot tubs.
 Grundarfjörður has made a Viking village, and you can enjoy enactments as you walk through.